nodejs/node/doc/api/process.md

 unforeseen and unpredictable issues.

 Exceptions thrown from within the event handler will not be caught.
-Instead the process will exit with a non zero exit code and the stack trace will be printed.
+Instead the process will exit with a non-zero exit code and the stack trace will be printed.
 This is to avoid infinite recursion.

 Attempting to resume normally after an uncaught exception can be similar to